 The first unit focuses on Commedia dell 'Arte, a traditional Italian performance style.
-They attend a performance of a Commedia dell 'Arte production and create a performance in this style, using stock characters.
+They create a performance in this style, using stock characters.
 They reflect on the role of comedy in cultural practices.
 Students may also explore the elements of Mime and expressive skills such as gesture, creating objects and environments, facial expression, the use of space and storytelling through Mime.